the-dave-ops/tutorials/installing apps in openshift/readme.md

-# How to insatll nextcloud on the CTS openshift cluster
+# How to insatll nextcloud on openshift cluster
 ### importent note: this artical refres to nextcloud, but is true for other apps as well.